hrtywhy/hrtywhy.github.io/_posts/2025-01-23-uncovering-the-marijuana-php-backdoor.markdown

 imagehero: true
 ---

-The beginning of 2025 was quite hectic for me as I assisted a friend whose business operates in the media industry.
-My friend complained about Chinese ads appearing on their website and, upon further investigation on Google, discovered Chinese and Turkish language backlinks directing users to their site.
-These backlinks are often exploited by actors such as "slot gacor" operators to boost their search rankings on Google, embedding links on other websites to improve their visibility and achieve first-page results.
+At the start of 2025, I found myself navigating a challenging situation while assisting a friend in the media industry.
+They reported unusual activity on their website, including unsolicited Chinese advertisements.
+Upon deeper investigation, we identified backlinks in Chinese and Turkish, redirecting traffic to their site.
+These backlinks were likely being exploited by threat actors—commonly associated with “slot gacor” operations—to manipulate search rankings on Google.
+By embedding these links across compromised websites, they aimed to boost their visibility and secure top search engine results.

 # Case Summary

-The Marijuana PHP Backdoor is a sophisticated malicious script that compromises web servers.
-By exploiting vulnerabilities and employing advanced obfuscation techniques, it silently evades detection, posing a significant threat to online security.
-The obfuscation masks the malicious payloads, making detection and prevention by automated security systems significantly more challenging.
+The Marijuana PHP Backdoor is an advanced malicious script designed to infiltrate and compromise web servers.
+Leveraging vulnerabilities and sophisticated obfuscation techniques, it operates stealthily, evading detection by security systems and posing a significant threat to online platforms.
+The obfuscation conceals malicious payloads, complicating detection and mitigation efforts by automated tools.

-Once executed, the Marijuana PHP shell provides attackers with a browser-accessible interface, enabling comprehensive file management capabilities such as:
+Upon execution, the Marijuana PHP shell grants attackers a browser-accessible interface equipped with extensive file management features, including:

 - Uploading and downloading files.
 - Modifying file permissions.
-- Viewing and editing server files.
+- Viewing and editing server-side files.

-This functionality allows threat actors to establish persistence, gather sensitive information, and prepare for privilege escalation or further exploitation.
-Despite its potential impact, the PHP shell is designed to operate covertly without disrupting the website’s functionality, leaving website owners unaware of its presence until specific signs of compromise emerge.
+This capability allows threat actors to maintain persistence, exfiltrate sensitive information, and prepare for privilege escalation or further exploitation.
+Despite its potentially severe impact, the PHP shell is crafted to operate covertly, ensuring the website’s functionality remains unaffected.
+As a result, website owners are often unaware of its presence until clear indicators of compromise are detected.

 # Initial Access

-Based on the logs I analyzed, I am highly confident that the threat actor gained initial access through exploit Public-Facing Application that identified by vulnerability in the CMS or its plugins.
-During this intrusion, the attacker utilized a request to upload a malicious folder named <b>"bk,"</b> which contained additional malicious files such as `geju.php`, `hiroshi.php`, and `godsend.php`.
+From the analyzed logs, it is evident that the threat actor gained initial access by exploiting a vulnerability in the CMS or its plugins—a commonly targeted entry point for public-facing applications.
+During this intrusion, the attacker uploaded a malicious folder named "bk", which served as a payload container.
+This folder housed additional malicious files, including `geju.php`, `hiroshi.php`, and `godsend.php`, further enabling the attacker’s activities.

 ![alt text](/images/logz.png)

 # Execution

-Threat actor utilize PHP backdoor web shell known as <b>Marijuana</b>.
-Marijuana can be used as a file manager accessed through a web browser.
-The shell provides a threat actor the primary ability to read and write content on the host, amongst other actions.
+Threat actors have leveraged a PHP backdoor web shell identified as Marijuana.
+This shell functions as a browser-accessible file manager, granting attackers the ability to read, write, and manipulate content on the compromised host, among other capabilities.

-The author of the Marijuana PHP shell has a GitHub page which claims that this is a stealth backdoor encoded with hex to bypass web application firewalls (WAF's).
-The screenshot of the GitHub repository below highlights the features that this shell is allegedly equipped with such as file download and CHMOD.
-These features are investigated further in this article.
+The Marijuana PHP shell's creator maintains a GitHub repository that promotes it as a stealthy backdoor designed to bypass web application firewalls (WAFs) by employing hexadecimal encoding.
+The repository highlights several key features, including file downloads and CHMOD functionality.
+These capabilities are analyzed in detail later in this article.

 ![alt text](/images/marjun.png)
 ![alt text](/images/github-marjun.png)